Холмс, кажется, вы в России...

 In the countries of the European Union, the General Data Protection Regulation (GDPR) regulates how apps should store and transfer data, establishing the rights users have.
 If your healthcare platform processes the data of EU residents, you have to consider the GDPR requirements as well.

 Healthcare software handles sensitive information such as medical diagnosis, prescriptions, billing details and biometrics.
 Any breach or unauthorized disclosure can cause harm, such as identity theft, discrimination or prescription fraud.
-To avoid potential legal and reputational consequences, it is essential to think in advance about how you are going to safeguard your databases and servers from attacks.
+To avoid potential legal and reputational consequences, it is essential to think in advance about how you are going to safeguard your databases and servers from attacks which are common in the healthcare industry.

 In healthcare software development, UX is crucial.
 The users of these softwares take their health and wellness seriously.
 If there is a medical concern, patients need short and simple answers to their questions.
 Having a software that follows this minimal, simple approach is key here.